Tour Part-Dieu: Today

 Currently, the tower is the second-tallest building in Greater Lyon after the Tour Incity, which will stand at 202 m.

 The Tour Oxygène, completed in 2010, stands just below these two towers, at 120 meters.
-On the first four floors, a new 15,000 m2 commercial area was delivered with the tower, and is linked with the Part-Dieu Shopping mall.
+On the first four floors, a new 15,000 m2 commercial area was delivered with the tower, and is linked with the La Part-Dieu shopping mall.

 In popular culture

 Besides its nickname "the pencil", the tower has inspired several items including a chocolate version.
 It is composed of black chocolate, more than 70% of cocoa of maraschino (bitter cherry liqueur), candied cherries and milk chocolate.

 It also appeared on the front of postcards of the city, but also a form of humorous newspaper and magazine or on the local Little Paumé, for the tower forming part of the city became one of its most representative monuments.

-In his song "Lyon Presqu'île" on the album The Superb, Benjamin Biolay (born in Villefranche-sur-Saone) includes "round in pen" in his view of the main monuments of the city.
+In his song "Lyon Presqu'île" on the album The Superb, Benjamin Biolay (born in Villefranche-sur-Saône) includes "round in pen" in his view of the main monuments of the city.